 - Make sure that the motherboard supports the APU.
 (Go to GIGABYTE's website for the latest APU support list.) - Always turn off the computer and unplug the power cord from the power outlet before installing the APU to prevent hardware damage. - Locate the pin one of the APU.
-The APU cannot be inserted if oriented incorrectly.
-(Or you may locate the notches on both sides of the APU and alignment keys on the APU socket.) - · Apply an even and thin layer of thermal grease on the surface of the APU. - Do not turn on the computer if the APU cooler is not installed, otherwise overheating and damage of the APU may occur. - Set the APU host frequency in accordance with the APU specifications.
+The APU cannot be inserted if oriented incorrectly. - · Apply an even and thin layer of thermal grease on the surface of the APU. - Do not turn on the computer if the APU cooler is not installed, otherwise overheating and damage of the APU may occur. - Set the APU host frequency in accordance with the APU specifications.
 It is not recommended that the system bus frequency be set beyond hardware specifications since it does not meet the standard requirements for the peripherals.
 If you wish to set the frequency beyond the standard specifications, please do so according to your hardware specifications including the APU, graphics card, memory, hard drive, etc.